Folofl/L-U-G-E_final/README.md

 # L-U-G-E_final

 Team 9:
-Jeremy SLavitz, Greta Jochem, Alena Borisenko
+Jeremy Slavitz, Greta Jochem, Alena Borisenko

 L-U-G-E is a mobile game created in Unity for a Comp 23 project.
 The game is intended to run on the iPhone.